almostearthling/when-command-docs/manpage.rst

 ---------------

-Signal handlers are an advanced feature, and cannot be defined if they are not enabled in the configuration: read the appropriate section on how to enable *user defined events*.
+Signal handlers are an advanced feature, and cannot be defined if they are not enabled in the configuration: read the appropriate paragraph on how to enable *user defined events*.
 If user events are enabled, the following entries can be used: